 Shutack’s work helped me view recent events as having system change potential, a process described in five other posts (here).

-Even though the world has been brought down by one innocent pangolin, the secret lesson of the dystopian pandemic is the exposed super-power of a national strike for health and social justice.
+Even though the world has been brought down by one innocent pangolin, the private lesson of the dystopian pandemic is the exposed super-power of a national strike for health and social justice in a wet market.
 Coupled with ongoing racial injustice events, I must now plead with you to gird your loins, gear up, and steel yourself for the return to normal.

 Do Not Let That Happen.

-To deal with the inequality of life chances for a newborn child, it is necessary to recognize probable impediments.
+It is necessary to recognize possible impediments to challenge inequality.
 Number one on the list should become the disparities of culture, race, and ethnicity that pose grievous imbalances caused by each of those obstacles.
 Those that are products of city, state, and national policy offer many opportunities for change.
-They are aimed and every human being from New York City to Los Angeles and from Minneapolis to Houston.
+They aim at every human being from New York City to Los Angeles and from Minneapolis to Houston.
 Yet, each of them produces vastly different consequences for everyone on the diverse spectrum of America.

 The blue note is coming for all to hear and understand (listen) (read).
 Common interest groups will form, and coalitions for change will be built by those groups.
 System changes occur all the time (here).